Ali Neshat

 Abbas Gharabaghi During the events of February 13, 1979, he refused the order to use the forces under his command in the Immortal Guard against the revolutionaries under the pretext of a "special mission of the Immortal Guard" to protect the royal buildings and family.
-Accuses him of "betrayal and disobedience to the superior order."
+He was accused of "betrayal and disobedience to the superior order."

 In the radio tape attributed to Neshat, he introduces himself as "the full solidarity of the Eternal Guard with the revolutionaries and obedience to the command of the neutrality of the army."
 According to his daughter, he is a Muslim and a believer in prophethood.
 Muhammad and Imamate were Ali ibn Abi Talib.
-After the victory of the Revolution, General Neshat was convicted of corruption and treason in the courts of the Islamic Revolution and was executed on April 11, 1979 in Qasr Prison.
+After the victory of the Revolution, General Neshat was convicted of corruption and treason in the courts of the Islamic Revolution and was executed on April 11, 1979, in Qasr Prison.
 His burial place is in Zahir Al-Dawla Cemetery.